UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ![Fare Structure](../images/fare-data-structure/OSDMmodelregionalconstraint.png)

-The regional validity defnes the geographical validity of the fare.
-It is defined as an odereed list along the route.
+The regional validity defines the geographical validity of the fare.
+It is defined as an ordered list along the route.
 Options to define a part of the route include Zones (regional areas), Lines, route descriptions (viaStations) that can define sequences of stations, alternative routes and fare reference sets.
 Areas can also be defined by geo-coordinates.

 ![Fare Structure](../images/fare-data-structure/regionalValidity.png)

-### route description example in the regional validity
+### Route Description example in the regional validity

-route example:
+Route example:

 ![Fare Structure](../images/fare-data-structure/viaExample.PNG)